-The Greek word exagorazo (Strong's Concordance #G1805), translated as "redeeming" in Ephesians and Colossians, means to rescue something from loss (Strong's).
+The Greek word exagorazo (Strong's Concordance #G1805), translated as "redeeming" in Ephesians and Colossians, means to rescue something from loss or redeem it.
 It can also mean to pay a price to recover (reclaim) something from another (Thayer's Greek Definitions).
 For example, let us say you want to borrow money from a bank and have to offer some land as collateral (meaning if you do not repay the bank loan, they can take legal possession of the property).
-When you repay the loan and remove any claim the lender has over the land, you have redeemed the property.
+At the time you repay the loan you remove any claim the lender has over the land and redeem the property.

-The Complete Word Study Dictionary defines exagorazo as the following.

-". . . by prudent and blameless conduct, gaining as much time and opportunity as possible in view of persecution and death.
+The Complete Word Study Dictionary defines exagorazo as ". . . by prudent and blameless conduct, gaining as much time and opportunity as possible in view of persecution and death.
 The word generally means to buy up, to buy all that is anywhere to be bought, and not to allow the suitable moment to pass by unheeded but to make it one's own"